What’s the highest credit score possible?

 - Have an easier time getting a cellphone.
 With good credit, you may be less likely to have to prepay or put down a security deposit when opening a cellphone account.

 - Qualify for potential jobs.
 Some companies might look at your credit reports as part of their background checks.

 In 2019, FICO released research about the habits of U.S. consumers who reached scores of 800 or greater using its FICO Score 8 model.
-According to that study, people with high credit scores followed a similar pattern.
+According to that study, people who maintained high credit scores followed a similar pattern.

 Some of the habits these people practiced included:

 - Paying their bills on time.
 About 96% of those with an 800-plus FICO score pay their credit accounts on time.

 - Keeping their credit use to a minimum and keeping low balances on credit cards.
 FICO says that people with 800-plus FICO score ratings usually only use about 7% of their available credit, which is known as their credit utilization ratio.

 - Avoiding credit checks.
 You probably can’t avoid a hard inquiry here and there, but “overapplying” within a short period of time might hurt your score.